borkshop/js/jspit/stream.md

 Adding a basic item system to the BSP demo, to enable digging.

 ## Done

+Revamped the DOMgeon Proc system:
+- both object and subject tiles may now have, in order of precedence:
+  1. a `proc` variable set (css or data)
+  2. falling back to their kind string
+  3. falling back to `"default"`
+- such proc spec strings are then processed as a space-separated token list
+- which may name a registered `dmg.procs[name]` Proc callback
+- Proc callbacks are now expected to return `boolean`, false only if they had no effect
+- any subjcet `Proc` effect supercedes object `Proc` attempt

+Reworked all existing jspit demos and forest around these Procs, including previously builtin "morphic" behavior that drove things like doors.

+Finally, interaction processing now attempts all objects present, stopping on the first one with an effected Proc.

+# 2020-12-16

 Added BSP spatial query demo to exercise new `procgen.iterateSpace`.
 Enabled by new `DOMgeon.mayPlay` hook and `TileGrid.translateClient` ex-inspector.